 A tendency towards venous disease is hereditary, while hormonal influence (pregnancy, the pill), activities that require mainly sitting or standing for long periods of time, obesity and bad shoes demonstrably favour the incidence of vein problems.
-In Germany more than 50% of the population suffer at least a slight change of the venous system.
+In Germany, more than 50% of the population suffer at least a slight change of the venous system.
 Early diagnosis and rigorous treatment can alleviate existing complications and protect the patient against serious subsequent damage.
 However, if they remain untreated, they can cause serious suffering.

-In Germany more than 50% of the population suffer at least a slight change of the venous system.
+In Germany, more than 50% of the population suffer at least a slight change of the venous system.

 Inflammation of the vein (phlebitis)

 A frequent complication of pronounced varicose veins is the inflammation of a venous vessel (phlebitis).
 It is felt and seen as a painful, bright red and heated strand in the course of the varicose vein often accompanied by swelling.
-The cause are the blood clots in the superficial vein resulting from the inflammation.
+The causes are the blood clots in the superficial vein resulting from the inflammation.

 An inflammation of the vein must receive immediate medical treatment, as it could otherwise grow and the blood clots could be embedded in the deep vein system.
-Untreated varicose veins can develop into chronically venous insufficiency with potential swelling and changes to the skin and even leg ulcers.
+Untreated varicose veins can develop into chronically venous insufficiency with potential swelling and changes to the skin, and even leg ulcers.